 Mystery Tour, Secret Trail, and Storyline all have a linear structure-players begin at one place and the map, then travel to succeeding places until the last place is reached.
-Secret Trail introduces the concept of points into the game and has a kind of "treasure hunt" feel to it.
-Storyline allows the players to follow a story, but also to skip up to three points along the path.
+Secret Trail introduces the concept of points into the game, while Storyline allows the players to skip up to three points.